 - Apple, Alphabet, Amazon, Microsoft results due this week

-A two-day meeting of the Fed starts on Tuesday, and all eyes may be on whether the central bank expresses any new concerns about high inflation when it concludes its gathering on Wednesday.
+A two-day meeting of the Fed starts on Tuesday, and all eyes may be on whether the central bank expresses any new concerns about high inflation when it concludes its meeting on Wednesday.

 In June, the Fed indicated it may start raising rates two times in 2023, which was sooner than previously expected.

-Continued optimism over second-quarter earnings has helped offset recent concerns over the market impact of the Delta variant of COVID-19.
+Continued optimism about second-quarter earnings has helped offset recent concerns over the market impact of the Delta variant of COVID-19.

 U.S.-listed Chinese shares fell after Beijing last week announced new rules on private tutoring and online education firms, the latest in a series of crackdowns on the technology sector that have roiled financial markets. read more

-E-commerce company Alibaba Group and search engine Baidu Inc , two of the largest Chinese stocks listed in the United States, were lower.
-Alibaba fell 7.2% and Baidu dropped 6%.
+E-commerce company Alibaba Group and search engine Baidu Inc , two of the largest Chinese stocks listed in the United States, fell.

 Recent losses in Chinese stocks have been steeper than those recorded during the height of the Sino-U.S. trade war in 2018, mainly due to Beijing's targeting of large technology firms.

-Advancing issues outnumbered declining ones on the NYSE by a 1.30-to-1 ratio; on Nasdaq, a 1.28-to-1 ratio favored decliners.
+Advancing issues outnumbered declining ones on the NYSE by a 1.22-to-1 ratio; on Nasdaq, a 1.30-to-1 ratio favored decliners.

 Our Standards: The Thomson Reuters Trust Principles.